marshallward/accessproject/access_cm.rst

 * Convert 0.25° global MOM-SIS to an updated ACCESS-OM (MOM-CICE) framework

 * Convert 0.1° global MOM-SIS to updated ACCESS-OM framework

-NCI's role would be the following:

-* Ensure that these models receive sufficient access to system resources and expertise within NCI to address any technical issues

-* Assess and document the resource requirements for these models, as part of vendoring for the next machine

-* Investigate the scalability during and after development

-* Identify the scaling bottlenecks and limits to scalability

-* Patch model source codes to resolve bottlenecks if possible

 Once these models have reached a state where they can be used for research, focus will shift to the following projects: